yzernik/guides/ubuntu/thundroid_full.md

 The base of the Lightning node is a fully trustless [Bitcoin Core](https://bitcoin.org/en/bitcoin-core/)  node.
 It keeps a complete copy of the blockchain and validates all  transactions and blocks.
 By doing all this work ourselves, nobody else  needs to be trusted.

 In the beginning, we will use the Bitcoin testnet to familiarize  ourselves with its operations.
-This sync is handled directly by the Pi  and should not take longer than a few hours.
+This sync is handled directly by the Thundroid and should not take longer than a few hours.
 Just let it sync overnight.

 ### Installation